 Albania is one of Europe’s best-kept secrets.
-Though it increases in popularity each year, the country is largely ignored by tourists who still think of it as some post-communist backwater (as if the world hasn’t changed in the last 30 years).
+Though it increases in popularity each year, the country is largely ignored by tourists; many still think of it as a post-communist backwater (as if the world hasn’t changed in the last 30 years).

-Yet this is a land of untouched natural beauty, a rich history dating back to the ancient Illyrians and Greeks, and rock bottom prices.
-It’s fast becoming a solid favorite of backpackers looking for an affordable, off-the-beaten-path destination to explore.
+Yet this is a land of untouched natural beauty, with a rich history dating back to the ancient Illyrians and Greeks.
+It has become a solid favorite of backpackers looking for an affordable, off-the-beaten-path destination to explore.

 Table of Contents

 Top 5 Things to See and Do in Albania

 Albania’s capital is rapidly transforming into a vibrant, cosmopolitan city, with its bustling cafes, eclectic museums, and trendy shops and galleries.
 Sip coffee at one of many espresso bars, dive into the developing digital nomad scene, soak up history in Skanderbeg Square, and enjoy the city’s booming nightlife.
 For a hefty dose of local culture, check out Bunk’Art, a former bunker built during the Cold War that’s since been turned into an interactive art space.
 If you’re in town for more than a couple of days, take the Dajti Ekspres to the top of the nearby mountain, check out the cave of Pellumbas, or go and explore the Roman and Byzantine ruins in nearby Durrës.